What solar incentives are available in your part of California in 2021 and how much will they save you?

 Most utility companies in California offer net metering.
 However, in 2018, the Public Utilities Commission changed the net metering law that applies to the investor-owned utilities.
 These utilities’ customers now get a little less than the full retail rate of electricity for the power they export to the grid during the middle of the day.
 This is known as the NEM 2 program.

-How will the introductions of time-of-use billing later in 2020 affect the investment return from installing residential solar?
+How will the introductions of time-of-use billing affect the investment return from installing residential solar?

 Under time-of-use electric billing, there are expensive peak periods in the late afternoon and early evening and cheaper off-peak periods late at night and in the morning.